indirectDirectEnumeration69/Crisper/README.md

 ==============HYBRID VARIANTS===============

-Hybrid models is where i will integrate multiple layers of different models and encoding techniques.
+Hybrid models is where i will integrate multiple layers of different models as well as encoding techniques , decoding , back prop + calibration.

 - 1. Details:
 - 2. Pros + Use Case: